Farrukh Shah

-Al-Malik al-Mansur Izz ad-Din Abu Sa'id Farrukhshah Dawud was the Ayyubid Emir of Baalbek between 1179 and 1182 and Na'ib (Viceroy) of Damascus.
+Al-Malik al-Mansur Izz ad-Din Abu Sa'id Farrukhshah Dawud was the Kurdish Ayyubid Emir of Baalbek between 1179 and 1182 and Na'ib (Viceroy) of Damascus.

 Biography

-Farrukh was the son of Saladin's brother Nur ad-Din Shahanshah and the older brother of Taqi ad-Din Umar who became Emir of Hama.
+Farrukh Shah was the son of Saladin's brother Nur ad-Din Shahanshah and the older brother of Taqi ad-Din Umar who became Emir of Hama.

-In 1178 Saladin decided that the administration of his brother Shams ad-Din Turan-Shah in Damascus was too lax, and its relations with the Zengid rulers of Aleppo rather too friendly.
+In 1178, Saladin decided that the administration of his brother Shams ad-Din Turan-Shah in Damascus was too lax, and its relations with the Zengid rulers of Aleppo rather too friendly.
 He therefore moved Turan-Shah and selected his nephew Farrukh Shah as his successor.
 Farrukhshah had already proved himself to be a good soldier and he appears to have met Saladin’s expectations as an administrator, as he remained viceroy of Damascus until his death in October 1182 (Jumada 1 578).

 Turan-Shah was compensated for his loss of Damascus with the domain of Baalbek, but he did not hold it for long.
-In May 1179 (Dhu’l Qa’da 574) Saladin moved him again and made him governor of Alexandria.
+In May 1179 (Dhu’l Qa’da 574), Saladin moved him again and made him governor of Alexandria.
 For a second time, Farrukhshah was the beneficiary of Turan-Shah’s removal and Saladin gave him Baalbek.
 Much of his reign was occupied in supporting Saladin’s wars against the Crusaders.
 Shortly after his appointment to Baalbek, Farrukh Shah won a victory near the fortress of Belfort against Baldwin IV of Jerusalem, killing Humphrey II of Toron.

 Farrukh Shah died in September 1182 (Jumada I 578) leaving a young boy, al-Amjad Bahramshah, as his successor.